 His career didn’t begin as a singer but instead as a drummer.
 He was part of the gospel group The Spurrlows before joining the Gaither Vocal Band.

-He has since recorded 18 albums with many #1 songs on the gospel and spiritual charts, including “Amen,” “I Choose Joy,” and “Take The Time.”
+Harris has since recorded 18 albums with many #1 songs on the gospel and spiritual charts, including “Amen,” “I Choose Joy,” and “Take the Time.”

 In 2018, Harris published a book and is famously known in the gospel music industry for putting his family commitments above his music career.

 Ordained pastor Marvin Sapp has been crooning at his church since a young age.
 During his teens, he sang and performed with several gospel groups, including the urban contemporary gospel ensemble Commissioned.

 His beautiful vocals, reminiscent of Luther Vandross and Billy Ocean with trumpet overtures, have graced the gospel music charts since his debut album in 1996.

 Aside from his collaboration with Fred Hammond of Commissioned, he also worked with Christian singer-songwriter Israel Houghton.
 His song with Israel, “The Best in Me,” was a hit on both the Billboard Hot R&B/Hip-Hop and Gospel Songs charts.